import pandas as pd

 [1] Covariance matrix calculated using the outer product of gradients (complex-step).

 Once we have found the best-fitting model, we do what we do with any other model in data analytics: we have to inspect the residuals.
 The residuals should look like trash to us - there should be no clues about the data in them.
-The standardized residual in the top left should be consistently wide; it isn’t.
+With reference to Figure 6.6, the standardized residual in the top left should be consistently wide; it isn’t.
+In fact this information is also reflected in the model output summary (see Heteroskedasticity (H)).
 This suggests some sort of transformation of the data before modeling might be appropriate.

 The two plots on the off-diagonal are meant for us to assess if the residuals are Normally distributed with mean 0.
 They do indeed look like it.